Prajol10/Prajjwal_Ghimire_SMS/README.md

 ---

-This project was created for educational purposes as part of a college assignment.
+This project was created for task purposes as part of a dailo technologies pvt ltd.

 Last Updated: December 2025